Benefits of Neutering a Dog

 Ask your vet for advice.
 If neutering your dog isn't the answer, he may refer your Cocker to a behavioural dog trainer.

-Aggression in Male Dogs
+Dog Neutering and Aggression in Male Dogs

 If you have your aggressive puppy neutered, do not expect to see results overnight.